LLP and Pvt ltd are the two famous forms of business structure in India. Yet, they still differ in some ways. Let us discuss LLP vs Pvt Ltd in detail.

 Reason: Pvt company has more compliances than LLP

-If you want to withdraw money from your LLP instead of keeping it invested
+If you want to withdraw money from your business instead of keeping it invested.
+LLP is a better choice.

 Reason: Profits Taxed at 30% flat.